salenju/react-demos/src/DiffConten.md

 A group of like-minded partners, an exciting career Vision and Mission
-To be the leading edge data-driven eCommerce Platform in the Maritime Industry Providing cost-saving, fast, and smart integrated services
+To be the leading edge data-driven eCommerce Platform in Maritime Industry Providing cost-saving, fast, and smart integrated services

 Values
 4E